vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 -->

 The Meta Job is a new feature in VDK that enables users to manage job dependencies in their data processing workflows.
-It allows a Data Job to trigger other Data Jobs only after they have successfully completed, resulting in more accurate and consistent data output.
+It allows a Data Job to manage other Data Jobs by triggering them on certain job completion conditions (i.e. job1 and job2 complete before job3 starts) resulting in more accurate and consistent data output.
 An integration with Apache Airflow is available, but it requires users to manage their own instance or pay for an externally managed service.
 Meta Jobs provide a more lightweight alternative that simplifies the process and reduces cost.

 ## Glossary
 <!--